andreikuz/happiness_project/README.md

 # Happiness

 ## Introduction
-The purpose of this project is to measure happiness over a span of six years based on different factors.
+The purpose of this project is to measure happiness over a span of six years based on  seven different factors, including:

+- Suicide
+- GPI score
+- Life Ladder
+- GDP per capita
+- Freedom to Make Life Choices
+- Generosity
+- Confidence in National Government

 ## Links to Datasets
 * [World Happiness Report](http://worldhappiness.report/ed/2019/)